British literature: Drama

-An important cultural movement in the British theatre that developed in the late 1950s and early 1960s was Kitchen sink realism (or "kitchen sink drama"), art, novels, film, and television plays.
+An important cultural movement in the British theatre that developed in the late 1950s and early 1960s was Kitchen sink realism (or kitchen sink drama), art, novels, film, and television plays.
 The term angry young men was often applied members of this artistic movement.
-It used a style of social realism which depicts the domestic lives of the working class, to explore social issues and political issues.
-The drawing room plays of the post war period, typical of dramatists like Sir Terence Rattigan and Sir Noël Coward, were challenged in the 1950s by these Angry Young Men, in plays like John Osborne's Look Back in Anger (1956).
+It used a style of social realism which depicts the domestic lives of the working class to explore social issues and political issues.
+The drawing room plays of the post war period, typical of dramatists like Sir Terence Rattigan and Sir Noël Coward, were challenged in the 1950s in plays like John Osborne's Look Back in Anger (1956).